notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Projects/Habitat Energy 2025/My Notes - Habitat 2025.md

 - Bid:
 	- price/quantity you'd pay to buy or sell energy
 	- both DAM and RTM
-- Offer: usually the price/quantity a generator is willint to supply energy or ancillary services
+- Offer: usually the price/quantity a generator is willing to supply energy or ancillary services
 # The problem
 - output: a single bid and offer price and quantity pair (PQ pair) for each hour
 - should